ruby-rice/rice/README.md

 There are a number of common problems when writing C or C++ extensions for Ruby:

 - Type safety.
 It is easy to mix-up integral types such as ID and VALUE.
 Some of the functions in the Ruby API are not consistent with which types they take (e.g. rb_const_defined takes an ID and rb_mod_remove_const takes a Symbol).

 - DRY principle.
 Specifying the number of arguments that each wrapped function takes is easy to get wrong.
 Adding a new argument to the function means that the number of arguments passed to rb_define_method must also be updated.

 - Type conversion.
 There are many different functions to convert data to and from ruby types.
 Many of them have different semantics or different forms.
 For example, to convert a string, one might use the StringValue macro, but to convert a fixnum, one might use FIX2INT.
 Unwrapping previously wrapped C data uses yet another form.

 - Exception safety.
 It is imperative that C++ exceptions never make their way into C code, and it is also imperative that a Ruby exception never escape while there are objects on the stack with nontrivial destructors.
 Rules for when it is okay to use which exceptions are difficult to get right, especially as code is maintained through time.

 - Thread safety.
-Because the Ruby interpreter is not threads-safe, the Ruby interpreter must not be run from more than one thread.
+Because the Ruby interpreter is not thread-safe, the Ruby interpreter must not be run from more than one thread.
 Because of tricks the GC and scheduler play with the C stack, it's not enough to ensure that only one thread runs the interpreter at any given time; once the interpreter has been run from one thread, it must only ever be run from that thread in the future.
 Additionally, because Ruby copies the stack when it switches threads, C++ code must be careful not to access objects in one Ruby thread that were created on the stack in another Ruby thread.

 - C-based API.
 The Ruby API is not always convenient for accessing Ruby data structurs such as Hash and Array, especially when writing C++ code, as the interface for these containers is not consistent with standard containers.

 - Calling convention.
 Function pointers passed into the Ruby API must follow the C calling convention.
 This means that it is not possible to pass a pointer to a template function or static member function (that is, it will work on some platforms, but isn't portable).

 - Inheritance.
 When wrapping C++ objects, it is easy to store a pointer to a derived class, but then methods in the base class must have knowledge of the derived class in order to unwrap the object.
 It is possible to always store a pointer to the base class and then dynamic_cast the pointer to the derived type when necessary, but this can be slow and cumbersome, and it isn't likely to work with multiple inheritance.
 A system that properly handles inheritance for all corner cases is nontrivial.

 - Multiple inheritance.
 C++ supports true multiple inheritance, but the Ruby object model uses single inheritance with mixins.
 When wrapping a library whose public interface uses multiple inheritance, care must be taken in constructing the mapping.

 - GC safety.
 All live Ruby objects must be marked during the garbage collector's mark phase, otherwise they will be prematurely destroyed.
 The general rule is that object references stored on the heap should be either registered with rb_gc_register_address or marked by a data